<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 A great strategy is to store your most frequently ordered items in easily accessible locations to speed up picking times.
 You can also organize products by type, size, or batch number.
 The goal is to create a system where anyone on your team can find any item quickly and safely.
 A well-organized storage system minimizes travel time for your staff and makes the entire fulfillment process more efficient.

-Picking and fulfilling orders
+Picking and fulfilling orders with speed and accuracy

 When a customer places an order, the picking process begins.
 This involves your warehouse team collecting the specific items from their storage locations to fulfill the order.
 The efficiency of your picking process has a direct impact on how quickly you can get orders out the door.
 Inaccurate picking leads to wrong orders, unhappy customers, and costly returns.